Postal voting is available in England, Scotland and Wales on request, for all elections. You do not need to give any reason for wanting a postal vote.

-Find out more about voting by post from the About My Vote website or you may view helpful YouTube video's produced by the Electoral Commission.
+Find out more about voting by post by watching the YouTube video's produced by the Electoral Commission.
 There are eight videos in total: two videos (on absent voting and acceptable campaign activities) each produced in English, Urdu, Gujarati and Punjabi.

 Postal vote application form

-You can apply for a postal vote by completing the postal vote application form and returning it to the Electoral Services Department using the contact details below.
+You can apply for a postal vote by completing the postal vote application form on the Electoral Commission website and returning it to the Electoral Services Department using the contact details below.

-- Section 5 - If you will be away from home, then you can choose to have your ballot papers sent to an address other than the one shown in Section 1.
+- If you will be away from home, then you can choose to have your ballot papers sent to an alternative address.
 You must state the reason for needing your ballot papers to be sent to an alternative address.

-- Section 6 - You must enter your date of birth in the format DD/MM/YYYY and then sign the form.
+- You must enter your date of birth in the format DD/MM/YYYY and then sign the form.
 Please note that your date of birth and signature must be kept within the borders provided.
-Failure to do so will mean that this application will not be valid.
+Failure to do this may invalidate your postal vote statement,